ONNX to Burn: Development Guide

 are relative to the root of the burn repository.

-Step 1: Node Implementation in onnx-ir
+Step 1: Node Processor Implementation in onnx-ir

 -

-Create a new module file in
+Create a node module in

 -